Siegerrebe: Viticultural characteristics

 The vine is suited to colder climates as bud-burst is late and fruit ripening is very early however due to these traits bird depredation is serious and attack by wasps can be a problem.
 The vines are fruitful and vigor is low with grape bunches being large, red in colour and loosely packed.
 It has a susceptibility to chlorosis.
 Killing temperature of Siegerrebe is -14.4 °F.

 Siegerrebe easily reaches high must weights and is noted as the record holder for highest must weight recorded in Germany.
 During the 1971 harvest in the Rheinpfalz, a parcel of Trockenbeerenauslese Siegerrebe recorded 326 Oechsle, which is more than twice the minimum level of ripeness needed for a wine to qualify as Trockenbeerenauslese.

 Siegerrebe wines

 Despite high must weights the wine tends to be very low in acid.
 The acid tends to drop rapidly in the grape as ripeness approaches..
 The finished wine has an intense aroma reminiscent of Muscat and tends to be used in blending rather than a varietal wine, however the flavour is reminiscent of Gewürztraminer.
 Many Siegerrebe wines are high in extract and yellow-green to golden yellow in colour.
 Because Siegerrebe ripens early, it is sometimes used for Federweisser early in the German harvest season.
-In Washington State, Siegerrebe is grown only on the west side of the Cascade Mountain, in the Puget Sound AVA, with GDD50 ranging in the 1600F-2000F.
+In Washington State, Siegerrebe is grown only on the west side of the Cascade Mountain, in the Puget Sound AVA and in the SW Washington region, with GDD50 ranging in the 1600F-2000F.
 This is undoubtedly the most popular white grape with the west side growers.